 If you need further information or advice about higher education study as a refugee or asylum seeker, the following organisations can help:

 - Refugee Support Network offers support services to help you overcome any challenges you may face, along with useful resources.
-Its 'Thinking Ahead to Higher Education Toolkit' is a good starting point for refugees and asylum seekers considering applying to university.
+Its 'Thinking Ahead to Higher Education Toolkit' and frequently asked questions are great starting points for refugees and asylum seekers considering applying to university.

 - Student Action for Refugees (STAR) works to create scholarships for refugees in higher education.
 There is a list of all scholarships available in the UK on its website.

 - UKCISA can help you understand more about tuition fee status in different parts of the UK, as well as other issues related to immigration and education.